Troubleshooting guide for resolving the "Cannot find the official repo" error in Helm V3, covering common causes and solutions.

 # Search for all charts containing "database" in their name

-helm search repo database
+helm search repo database6.
+Install a chart:

 # Install the MySQL chart from the Bitnami repository